tripal/tripal_elasticsearch/docs/forms.md

 **Previous section:  [Indexing](indexing.md)**

+# Notice
+Search forms are available only for custom made indices (or indices of type "database").
+The default indices (Tripal Entities, Website and Gene Search) have predefined Drupal blocks that can be found at Structure > Blocks or `/admin/structure/block`.

 # Building Custom Search Forms
 After your database tables get indexed, you can build a search interface for them.
 Note that search blocks for node, entities, and genes are configured automatically and cannot be customized.
 You can choose to expose all table fields or a subset of fields for searching.